White-banded wolf snake: Distribution

 The white-banded wolf snake is found in the North-east Indian regions of Darjeeling and Assam, in the Himalayan foothills and in the Khasi hills.
 It is also found across Myanmar, Laos, Vietnam, Thailand, and the Chinese province of Yunnan.
-It is also found in Bangladesh.
-It is possibly found in Bhutan.
+It is also found in Bangladesh and possibly found in Bhutan.
 Although records exist from Taiwan and Japan, these are likely to be incorrectly identified specimens of Lycodon ruhstrati.

 Reproduction

 The white-banded wolf snake is oviparous, or egg-laying.